CLI Usage

 cset extract-workflow

 Unpack the CSET cylc workflow into a new directory under location.
 The current CSET conda environment is linked so it can be used by the workflow.
-For guided usage see Install the workflow.
+For guided usage see Install and run the CSET cylc workflow.

 usage: cset extract-workflow [-h] location